roman-milk/roman-milk.github.io/magicians-assistant.md

+===

- ****** Magician's Assistant Ch.
-05 ****** byStoryTeller07© Alice awoke with more than a dirty taste in her mouth.
+Alice awoke with more than a dirty taste in her mouth.
 She had a stranger's flaccid cock there and she was sucking on it.
 Not by choice for she had always been a bit of a quiet prude.
 Her husband, when he was alive, had given up encouraging her to try something different and even then he hadn't asked for anything too out of the ordinary.

  She laid there hoping George would soon wake and free her of the command to do just as she was doing: suckling his cock like a dummy.
 Being so heavily hypnotised she would have to do just as he had ordered.
 He had no idea she was hypnotised.
 He thought she was just some kinky housewife getting a thrill from being submissive to a man, any man.